FTarfasse/quick-perf-wiki/Use-TDD-to-implement-persistence-performance-properties.md

 _We could add many things to this document!
-It's a first version.
-However, we hope that it is interesting!_
+It's a **draft** version.
+However, we hope that it is interesting!
+Don't hesitate to give feedback to jean.bisutti@gmail.com_

 At first, we are going to implement the functional behavior with the help of *Test-Driven Development* (TDD).
-In second step, we are going to use TDD to implement some persistence performance properties.
+In second step, we will use TDD to implement some persistence performance properties.

 Let's imagine that you want to retrieve some data stored in a relational database.